Machine Learning

 Numpyro: Probabilistic Programming That Doesn’t Waste My Time

-NumPy news: I remember the bad old days of probabilistic programming.
-You’d define a hierarchical model, hit “sample,” and then—I’m not joking—go watch …
+I remember the bad old days of probabilistic programming.
+You’d define a hierarchical model, hit “sample,” and then—I’m not joking—go watch an entire.

 TF 2.18 & Keras: Real-World Performance Review

 I finally bit the bullet last week.
-After ignoring the notification icons for two months, I upgraded our main training pipeline Learn about Keras updates.
+After ignoring the notification icons for two months, I upgraded our main training pipeline to TensorFlow 2.18.

 RNNs Aren’t Dead: Liquid Networks in Keras 3

 I distinctly remember the funeral we all held for Recurrent Neural Networks around 2019.
-The Transformer architecture had just Learn about Keras updates.
+The Transformer architecture had just walked into the room, eaten.

 Keras in Late 2025: Why Transfer Learning Is Finally Boring

 I spent yesterday afternoon trying to squeeze a Vision Transformer (ViT) onto a consumer-grade GPU.
-A few years ago, this would Learn about Keras updates.
+A few years ago, this would have been a three-coffee.

 Mastering Modern Keras: Multi-Backend Workflows and Ecosystem Integration